rich-hart/presentation_notes/pres.md

 MessyCode.py:6:1: W391 blank line at end of file
 ```

-You can also link pep8 with git to see you changes in relation to another branch.
+You can also link pep8 with git check your code in relation to another branch.

 ```sh
 git diff [branch_1] [branch_2] | pep8 --diff